-In this fascinating Guide, digital marketing expert, Nikola Roza shares proven, actionable tips and strategies plus some intriguing tricks for effective influencer affiliate marketing!
+In this fascinating Guide, our Guest Contributor and Digital Marketing Expert, Nikola Roza shares proven, actionable tips and strategies plus some intriguing tricks for effective influencer affiliate marketing!

 Influencer affiliate marketing!
 If you’re confused about the term and don’t know what it means, keep reading as my guide will spill the beans.